Jackaljkdan/pokernow-bot/README.md

 Then you need to edit `src/ai/ai.ts` to call your code instead.

-In `src/ai/aiUtils.ts` you can find function for common logic such as:
+In `src/ai/aiUtils.ts` you can find functions for common logic such as:
 * what pairs are there in this list of cards?
 * is there an open ended straight draw in this list?
 * what's the highest card in this list?